Top Customer Experience Metrics To Track in 2022

 How does the NPS relate to CX?

-The problem is that the NPS doesn’t give you a reason.
+The problem is that the NPS doesn’t give you a reason for any of the numbers that were selected.
 If you want to investigate the reasons behind the scores, you’ll have to ask some follow-up questions.

 How do you calculate the NPS?